Can You Retire at 50 with $2 Million? Here’s the Ultimate Guide

 Why a Lower SWR?

-• Longer Lifespan: Plan for 40–50 years of expenses.
+• Longer lifespan: Plan for 40–50 years.

-• Inflation: A lower SWR helps preserve purchasing power.
+• Inflation: Protect purchasing power.

 Step 1: Track Current Spending